 In the releases view, you can:

-While we've released heaps of features and improvements, we understand that you may need some features that are not available yet.
-If this is the case, you may need to opt out of the new experience while we're building more functionality.
+While we've released features and improvements, we understand that you may need some features that are not available yet.
+If this is the case, you may need to disable the planning interface, and continue using Portfolio live plans (from versions 2.0 to 2.27) while we build more functionality.
 See Future releases and limitations for the current limitations.

 We'll announce new features and improvements as we roll them out in future releases.
 Check out our release notes for updates.

-We hope you do opt in again, as we iterate on and release more features over time.
-See Setting up the new experience for more details.
+We hope you do use the improved planning interface again, as we iterate on and release more features over time.
+See Setting up the planning environment for more details.